-2.2 Calculation of atomic forces for perturbation configurations
+2.2 Calculation of atomic forces for perturbation configurations python aba2vasp.py

 You can refer to the run\stru.sh script provided in the directory to batch generate SCF-\ folders and submit calculations.
 Here, ABACUS needs to perform SCF calculations on 40 atomic configurations, which may take some time.
 It is recommended to run each SCF separately in the SCF-\ folder.
-The scf\thr parameter in INPUT file should be set to at least 1e-8 to obtain converged results.
+The $scf_thr$ parameter in INPUT file should be set to at least 1e-8 to obtain converged results.